moonbeam-foundation/moonbeam/tests/README.md

 # Running a parachain test

+## Using Script

 You can directly launch a parachain test with this script.
 It takes care of getting the binary relay node and spawns 2 validators and 2 collators.

 ```bash
 scripts/run-para-test-single.sh moonriver/test-balance-genesis.ts
 ```

+## Using parachain testing framework

+First make sure you have compiled moonbeam with `cargo build --release` and also copied the polkadot executable (built with `cargo build --release`) into the same folder as the moonbeam executable: `./target/release`
+(`cp ./target/release/polkadot ../moonbeam/target/release/polkadot`).

+Then run `npm run para-test-no-ci` to run the parachain tests in the para-tests-no-ci folder.

+Also don't forget to build `moonbeam-types-bundle` with `yarn run build` in that folder.

 ## Write Tests